tby0824/Distributed-Banking-Transaction-System/README.md

   - Zookeeper for managing Kafka brokers
   - Redis for distributed caching
   - Socket.IO for real-time notifications
   - Multer for file uploads
+  - RESTful API for all services
 - **Cloud Services:**
   - **Azure Database for PostgreSQL:** Used to store all microservices data.
   - **Azure Blob Storage:** Used for file upload.